 - Communication between virtual ECUs can be simulated realistically and used for tests

 The graphical user interface (GUI) of ETAS COSYM is intuitive to use.
 COSYM allows a wide range of different artifacts to be integrated into a library.
 These artifacts can be combined into a complete system via virtual buses or signals, which makes it possible to model the E/E architecture of a vehicle in the simulation.

 In addition, COSYM permits scheduling to be freely defined in the simulation.
-After creating the overall configuration, either the RT PC (Hardware-in-the-Loop system) or the local Windows PC (Model-in-the-Loop/Software-in-the-Loop) can be selected as the executing platform.
+After creating the overall configuration, the local Windows PC (Model-in-the-Loop/Software-in-the-Loop) can be selected as the executing platform.

 All functions that can be accessed using the graphical user interface can also be implemented using the COSYM REST-API and dedicated program code.
 This enables, among other things, seamless integration in customer-specific workflows (continuous integration).